srirangamv/srirangamv.github.io/_posts/2016-06-19-aspnetcore-minimalapp-iis-deployment.md

 <p>Your application is now published to <b><i>c:\aspnetcoreapp folder</i></b>.
 Copy your <b><i>Views</i></b> folder and <b><i>web.config</i></b> file to this published folder.
 <br>Now goto IIS mangement console and create a new site pointing to this folder.
 Change your apppool's <b>.Net Framework Version</b> to "<b>No Managed Code</b>".
-<br>AspNet core application donot run inside IIS and will be run as a separate process  so we have changed apppool not to use .Net Framework for executing the application and aspNetCoreModule is responsible for bridging IIS and Kesterl web server where actually your aspnetcore app is running.
+<br>AspNet core applications donot run inside IIS and will be run as a separate process  so we have changed apppool not to use .Net Framework for executing the application and aspNetCoreModule is responsible for bridging IIS and Kesterl web server where actually your aspnetcore app is running.
 </p>

 Launch the browser with http://localhost